 The Honda CBR1000F is a classic sport tourer — quick but not too fast, sporty but comfortable, with enough protection via its generous full fairing, and of course somewhat heavy.
 It’s in a class of motorcycles that has diminished gradually in popularity since the 1990s, though still exists, with the Kawasaki Ninja 1000 keeping the torch burning.

 The Honda CBR1000F is powered by a 998cc inline four-cylinder engine that’s liquid cooled and has four valves per cylinder.
-It makes a claimed peak power of 135 hp (101 kW) at the crank at 9250 rpm.
+It makes a claimed peak power of 96 kW / 132 hp @ 9500 rpm (give or take a few kW / hp and rpm, per different sources).
 It makes loads of torque all the way through its rev range.